Skip to main content

 • Speed settings: 8

-Normally when a product doesn’t stand out, we look to its price—anything can be a great value if it's priced low enough.
-Unfortunately we didn’t get much help here, either.
+Normally, when a product doesn’t stand out, we look at its price—anything can be of great value if it's priced low enough.
+Unfortunately, we didn’t get much help here, either.
 It’s not a steal, but it’s also not overpriced.
-If you’re looking for a decent tower fan at a relatively reasonable price, the Quietset is fine.
+If you’re looking for a decent tower fan at a relatively reasonable price, the Quietset is a fine choice.

 Pros